Commencement Day

 Gus Leonard as the man with the earhorn

 Small part.
-The frog ends up in his earhorn.
+Mickey throws the frog into his earhorn.

 Lyle Tayo as Mary's mom